 A virtual phone number uses the internet to place telephone calls.
 It doesn’t require a SIM card, cell tower coverage, or physical address to make or receive calls.
 It follows the same rules as traditional landline numbers – local and national numbers have 10 digits, which includes the area code, the three-digit exchange, and the four-digit subscriber number.

-To use a virtual phone number, you need a fast internet connection through cable, LTE or Wi-Fi network, and a device like a desktop, laptop, or mobile phone.
+To use a virtual number, you need a fast internet connection through cable, LTE or Wi-Fi network, and a device like a desktop, laptop, or mobile phone.
 If your internet connection isn’t reliable, call quality may suffer.

 There’s no need to be connected to the copper wire network, which brings with it long-distance fees, expensive installations, and hardwiring requirements.